Easy Turkey Gravy

 Close up view of turkey gravy.

-Now that I’ve clarified in depth and detail drippings, fat, and how to separate the two, making gravy really is an easy process and the gravy is ready in 5 minutes!
+Now that I’ve clarified in depth and detail drippings, fat, and how to separate the two, making homemade Thanksgiving gravy really is an easy process!

 1. Place the fat into a large skillet with deep sides over medium-low heat.

-3. Slowly pour in the drippings, whisking constantly.
-Make sure you whisk constantly to avoid lumpy gravy.
+3. Slowly pour in the drippings, whisking constantly to prevent lumps from forming.

-4. Let the gravy come to a simmer and simmer for 3 minutes or until thickened, whisking frequently.
+4. Let the gravy come to a simmer and simmer until thickened, whisking frequently.

 How to Thicken Gravy